 Sweet Tea is a way of life.
 Always served ice cold, sweet tea is like a good cup of coffee.
 In every true southern belle’s fridge sits a pitcher of Sweet Tea ready to be served.
-Since sweet tea is one of my favorite daily indulgences, I thought I would share how I make the perfect glass of sweet tea.
+Since sweet tea is one of my favorite daily indulgences, I thought I would share how my Southern Sweet Tea Recipe for that perfect glass of sweet tea, every single time.

 Some may think that Sweet Tea has some sort of “secret ingredient”.
 But this simply isn’t true.
 There is only one rule to really good sweet tea and that is the sweeter the better.
 The brand of tea bags doesn’t matter that much, although some may swear by Luzianne, so long as it is black tea.
 Most boxes of tea bags are black tea.
 I typically will just pick a store brand to save a few pennies.
 But please note that instant tea is no good here.
 I prefer to use single tea bags versus family size, but really any size will do.